dan-fritchman/Hdl21/readme.md

 * Hierarchical connections defined by (FIXME: `Bundles` or `Interfaces`, pick a name)

-`Modules` can also be defined through a `class`-based syntax.
+In addition to the procedural-mode shown above, `Modules` can also be defined through a `class`-based syntax.
 Creating a sub-class of `hdl21.Module` produces a new `Module`-definition, in which each attribute can be declared like so:

 ```python
 import hdl21 as h